US draws 0-0 at El Salvador in World Cup qualifying opener

 Both teams created few chances before a boisterious yet polite sellout crowd of about 30,000 that started filling Monumental Estadio Cuscatlán, Central America’s largest, about 8 1/2 hours before kickoff.

+“We got to get better, we got to get more connected as a team and finish our chances,” U.S. coach Greg Berhalter said.

-The U.S., trying to rebound from its failure to qualify for the 2018 World Cup, failed to win its sixth straight road qualifier dating to 2016 (two losses, four draws).
+Trying to rebound from its failure to qualify for the 2018 World Cup, the U.S. remained winless in sixth straight road qualifiers dating to 2016 (two losses, four draws).

+“We can make a lot of excuses about the game, but at the end of the day there’s some positives to take away,” midfielder Tyler Adams said.
+“We got a clean sheet.
+We didn’t give up a goal.
+We’ll take the point and we’ve got to focus on the next game.”

 Three of the eight nations in regional finals qualify for next year’s tournament in Qatar and fourth place advances to a playoff.
 But there rarely are easy games for the U.S. in Central America.